 While not all summation methods consider all of these errors, using the terminal point method does by including both the zero and span offsets as part of the accuracy statement.
 This methodology determines the actual error for a pressure instrument, allowing manufacturers to better indicate the accuracy of their products and contractors to better manage the heating, cooling and subsequent low airflow in their HVAC systems.

 TruAccuracy™ at Ashcroft

 At Ashcroft, many of our pressure instruments are manufactured to our TruAccuracy™ standard, which is based on the terminal point method.
-Some of the products with this specification include our CXLdp differential pressure sensor, DXLdp differential pressure transmitter, and newly introduced GXLdp differential indicating pressure transmitter.
+Some of the products with this specification include our CXLdp differential pressure transducer, DXLdp differential pressure transducer, and GXLdp differential indicating pressure transducer.
 These products meet their rated accuracies out of the box without the need for field calibration adjustments.

-If a pressure sensor is assumed to perform at +/- 0.5% of span accuracy, but really adds up to +/- 2% or +/-3% of span accuracy, this correlates to inefficiency and higher operating costs for the owner.
+If a pressure transducer is assumed to perform at ±0.5% of span accuracy, but really adds up to ±2% or ±3% of span accuracy, this correlates to inefficiency and higher operating costs for the owner.
 Ashcroft can help you achieve greater HVAC efficiency and save money with the TruAccuracy™ Performance Speciation on all low-pressure products, as well as many gauge and wet/wet offerings.